Avg: 4 from 8 votes

 Easily TR'd via two rappels from the top of the Fire Wall, and led rather safely if the first piece is pre-placed (otherwise it requires some serious boldness for the poor landing off the initial boulder problem).

 The climb involves two boulder problems: First a long reach or dynamic move.
-A good rest follows, then a second boulder problem - a lunge off underclings (or undercling and crimp) to a juggy rail.
+A good rest follows, then a second boulder problem - difficult moves to get out from under a small roof and onto a juggy rail.
 Hand traverse this rail back right (tricky to protect) to another good rest.
 The final stretch is endurance underclinging.
 Positive, but pumpy.
 An amazingly stunning line, and a lot of fun to climb.

 The anchor at the lip is generally used for top roping - while it is possible to reach down and clip this anchor after the undercling, it is best to finish the route by following the easy finger crack to the top of the Fire Wall.